Publishing with New Harbinger

 Your book proposal should give the New Harbinger editors a clear and specific idea of what your book is about.
 To be sure that your proposal accomplishes this, please include the following:

-• The new or breakthrough technique you use to treat this problem.
+- The new technique, modality or approach to this problem.

 For publicity and marketing reasons, we generally do not accept proposals from authors residing overseas.